 After that the press lost interest in Carlett A Brown.

 There is something called the Panache Report, a jumble of fact, rumour, supposition and nonsense.
-Amongst much else it takes the text I wrote about Delise Newton and adds a claim that Delise was born "Carlett Brown".
+Amongst much else it takes the text I wrote about Delisa Newton and adds a claim that Delise was born "Carlett Brown".
 Delise and Carlett were both proclaimed "The First Negro Sex Change" but 12 years apart and obviously were different people.

 It is unusual to have cause to criticize Joanne Meyerowitz, who wrote the best book so far on trans history.
 However in the case of Carlett she cites only the June 18 article, and gives only Brown's male name.